24thomast/Control-System/README.md

 6. Press on the same button again to unlock the saved position, and the motor would go back to its default position (0 ticks).
 7. Press on a different button with a saved position/value to skip to another position.

-- Lock Position: Press on a button (X, Y, A, or B) with its matching square on the Motion Values page white (turns green after)
+- Lock Position: Press on a button (X, Y, A, or B) with its matching square on the Motion Values page white (then turns green)
-- Unlock Position: Press on a button (X, Y, A, or B) with its matching square on the Motion Values page green (turns white after)
+- Unlock Position: Press on a button (X, Y, A, or B) with its matching square on the Motion Values page green (then turns white)

 ## Additional Information